Ashoklathwal/Code-for-Interview/README.md

 * Detect And Remove Loop In A Linked List
 * Merge Sort For Linked Lists
 * Select A Random Node from A Singly Linked List
+* Write a function to get the intersection point of two Linked Lists
+* Find middle element of linked list and delete it
+* Write a function to reverse a linked list
+* Segregate even and odd nodes in a Linked List
+* rotate the linked list counter-clockwise by k nodes
+* Flattening a Linked List
+* Sort a linked list of 0s, 1s and 2s
+* Split a Circular Linked List into two halves
+* Sorted insert for circular linked list
+* Swap Kth node from beginning with Kth node from end in a Linked List
+* Why Quick Sort preferred for Arrays and Merge Sort for Linked Lists?

 ### Trie data structure
 * No Prefix-Set [**Question**](Trie-prefix-set.pdf) [**Solution**](NoPrefixSet.java)